Robotics-Club-IIT-BHU/Robotics-Camp-2023/Phase2 - Week2/Classification/README.md

 ![Pytorch Feature Extraction](https://github.com/Mitra-Pidaparti/Classification/assets/110911635/4b8a93d3-f641-4b9d-b765-c441649310f1)

 Above are 64 feature maps extracted using a convolutional layer.
-Notice how each feature map focuses on different things and highlights different aspects of the image
+Each feature map represents the activation of a specific filter applied to the input image.
+These filters are designed to detect various visual patterns and structures within the image.

 [More about feature extraction](https://towardsdatascience.com/convolutional-neural-network-feature-map-and-filter-visualization-f75012a5a49c)